LeGrand Richards: Early life

 Richards was born in Farmington, Utah Territory, to George F. Richards and Alice Almira Robinson.
 His father also served in the Quorum of the Twelve.
 As a young boy, Richards had several accidents that could have taken his life, including as a small child, when he was struck in the head by an axe as he approached from behind while his father was chopping wood.
 A few years later, Richards was thrown from a wagon by an agitated horse and both the wagon wheels rolled over his head.
 As a child, Richards attended the 1893 dedication of the Salt Lake Temple.
-Richards's church service began when he served a proselytizing mission to the Netherlands from 1905 to 1908.
+His church service began when he served a proselytizing mission to the Netherlands from 1905 to 1908.

-After returning from his mission, Richards held various jobs in Salt Lake City, including doing audits in the office of the Presiding Bishopric.
+After returning from his mission, Richards lived in Portland, Oregon for a short time before moving to Salt Lake City where he held various jobs, including doing audits in the office of the Presiding Bishopric.
 In 1909, he married Ina Jane Ashton (who normally went by Jane) in the Salt Lake Temple.
-They would become the parents of eight children.
+They were the parents of eight children.

 Church service

+In 1909, Richards served for a short time as a branch president over the Portland Branch in Oregon.
 Richards returned to the Netherlands as the presiding elder over the mission, accompanied by his wife, Ina Jane Ashton, from 1914 to 1916.
 Richards was ordained a high priest and bishop on June 29, 1919, by Charles W. Penrose, and presided over a Salt Lake City ward from 1920 to 1925.
 In 1926, he filled a short-term mission, primarily serving in Rhode Island.
 In the early 1930s, church president Heber J. Grant sent Richards to southern California with the plan to call him as stake president.
 However, the existing stake president called Richards as a bishop and convinced Grant to hold off on calling Richards as the stake president so local members would not feel that an outsider was being imposed on them as a leader.
 From 1931 to 1933, Richards presided over the church's Hollywood Stake.

 In 1933 and 1934, Richards again lived in Salt Lake City, where he served on the stake high council of the Liberty Stake under stake president Bryant S. Hinckley.
 Richards served as president of the Southern States Mission from 1934 to 1937; he was called to this position to replace Charles A. Callis, who had been called to the Quorum of the Twelve Apostles.

-Richards served as the church's Presiding Bishop during and after the Second World War and began to adopt building programs to deal with the increased post-war growth in membership of the church.
+Richards served as the church's presiding bishop during and after the Second World War and began to adopt building programs to deal with the increased post-war growth in membership of the church.